awkwardengineer/time-blocker/3-project-plans/031-task-reordering.md

    - **Restrict to same list**: Use `svelte-dnd-action`'s `type` parameter with unique value per list (`list-${listId}`) to prevent cross-list dragging.
 This will be removed/enabled in milestone 050. ✅
    - **Important - Reactivity Handling**: Use `svelte-dnd-action`'s `consider` event for visual reordering during drag (no database updates).
 Use `finalize` event to trigger database updates after drag completes.
 This prevents `liveQuery` reactivity from interfering with drag operations (updating IndexedDB during drag would trigger re-renders and break drag state). ✅

-3. **Implement Order Update Logic**
+3. **Implement Order Update Logic** ✅
-   - Detect when task order changes (via `svelte-dnd-action`'s `finalize` event - fires after drag completes)
+   - Detect when task order changes (via `svelte-dnd-action`'s `finalize` event - fires after drag completes) ✅
-   - Calculate new `order` values for affected tasks
+   - Calculate new `order` values for affected tasks ✅
-   - Update task `order` values in IndexedDB (only after drag completes, not during drag)
+   - Update task `order` values in IndexedDB (only after drag completes, not during drag) ✅
-   - Maintain sequential ordering (no gaps, e.g., 0, 1, 2, 3...)
+   - Maintain sequential ordering (no gaps, e.g., 0, 1, 2, 3...) ✅
-   - Handle edge cases (first task, last task, single task)
+   - Handle edge cases (first task, last task, single task) ✅
-   - **Note**: Database updates happen in `finalize` handler, not `consider` handler, to avoid `liveQuery` re-renders during active drag operations
+   - **Note**: Database updates happen in `finalize` handler, not `consider` handler, to avoid `liveQuery` re-renders during active drag operations ✅
+   - **Ordering Strategy**: Considered fractional ordering (1.5, 2.5, etc.) but chose sequential integers (0, 1, 2, 3...) for simplicity.
+With <20 tasks, performance difference is negligible.
+Sequential ordering is easier to understand, debug, and matches existing project plan.
+Can revisit fractional ordering if task counts grow significantly. ✅

 4. **Update Task Creation**
    - Ensure new tasks are appended with appropriate `order` value